 - The structure of the eye and the iris

-- Using the iris as a diagnostic tool
+- Using the iris as an assessment tool

 - The principle of reflex areas